 When Will the Doctor Prescribe Them?

 You may also need to take a statin.
 If your cholesterol doesn’t go down, your doctor will prescribe higher doses.
 If the maximum amount still doesn’t work -- or if you can’t handle the side effects -- your doctor may consider a PCSK9 inhibitor.
-He also may order tests, like a coronary calcium score, to check your heart disease risk.
-If you are diagnosed with heart disease, he may opt for prescribing evolocumab because of its effectiveness in preventing heart attacks and strokes.
+They also may order tests, like a coronary calcium score, to check your heart disease risk.
+If you are diagnosed with heart disease, they may opt for prescribing evolocumab because of its effectiveness in preventing heart attacks and strokes.

 You might take the PCSK9 inhibitor alone or paired with other cholesterol-lowering medications, like statins.